Jérôme Lalande: Biography

 In 1766, Lalande, with Claude Adrien Helvétius, founded the Les Sciences lodge in Paris, and received its recognition from Grand Orient de France in 1772.
 In 1776, he changed its name to Les Neuf Soeurs, and arranged for Benjamin Franklin to be chosen as the first worshipful master.

 Although his investigations were conducted with diligence rather than genius, Lalande's career was an eminent one.
 As a lecturer and writer he helped popularise astronomy.
 His planetary tables, into which he introduced corrections for mutual perturbations, were the best available up to the end of the 18th century.
 In 1801, he endowed the Lalande Prize, administered by the French Academy of Sciences, for advances in astronomy.

 Pierre-Antoine Véron, the young astronomer who for the first time in history determined the size of the Pacific Ocean from east to west, was Lalande's disciple.

 Lalande was an atheist, and wrote a dictionary of atheists with supplements that appeared in print posthumously.

 He never married.
 He was believed to have an illegitimate daughter Marie-Jeanne de Lalande whom he trained in mathematics so that she could help him with his work; according to more recent research she was not his daughter.
+Astronomer Louise du Pierry was his mistress and scientific collaborator.